 Hypothesis testing is the process of making judgments about a larger group (a population) on the basis of observing a smaller group (a sample).
 The results of such a test then help us evaluate whether our hypothesis is true or false.

 For example, let’s say you are a researcher and you believe that the average return on all Asian stocks was greater than 2%.
-To test this belief you can draw samples from a population of all Asian stocks and employ hypothesis testing procedures.
+To test this belief, you can draw samples from a population of all Asian stocks and employ hypothesis testing procedures.
 The results of this test can tell you if your belief is statistically valid.

 A hypothesis is defined as a statement about one or more populations.
 In order to test a hypothesis, we follow these steps:

-The first step is stating the two hypotheses: the null hypothesis (H0) and the alternative hypothesis (Ha).
+For each hypothesis test, we always state two hypotheses: the null hypothesis (H0) and the alternative hypothesis (Ha).

 Null hypothesis (H0): It is the hypothesis that the researcher wants to reject.